 For example, those spices originating from herbs and vegetables like chilis, pepper, and ginger prevent bacteria from reproducing.
 Some ingredients, like garlic, help cure cold fever and decrease bad cholesterol in your blood.

 Discover the differences between marinating and other taste-enhancing processes here.

-The average duration for marinating chicken ranges from 30 minutes to 6 hours.
-Some people may let the chicken be marinated for even a longer time as they believe the longer the chicken is marinated, the better its taste will be.
+Compared with the necessary time to marinate steak, the average duration for chicken is longer, about 30 minutes to 6 hours.
+Some people let the chicken be marinated for longer as they believe the longer it is marinated, the better its taste will be.